ACR’s 90th Anniversary Conference and Banquet

 John Rhind,

-Chair Canadian Institute of Mining – Alberta Division
+Chair Canadian Institute of Mining, Metallurgy, and Petroleum – Alberta Division

 Resource sector associations play a critical role in advancing development, policy, and market access on behalf of their members.
 This panel brings together leaders from across the resource sector to reflect on what is working — and what is not — as organizations pursue their objectives in the Build Canada era.
 Drawing on the themes of the conference, the discussion will explore where greater coordination can strengthen outcomes and how cross-sector collaboration can enhance the effectiveness of industry advocacy and engagement